izarscharf/FittingNanoDrop/README.md

 No plots are included in the repo; instead, they repoduceable with the included excel file

 ---

-## 🔧 How to Use
+## License

+This project is licensed under the [MIT License](LICENSE) — you are free to use, share, and adapt the code with attribution.

-1. Clone this repository:
+## 🔧 Clone this repository:
    ```bash
    git clone https://github.com/yourusername/NanoDropPurityFit.git